 Autism is the fastest-growing developmental disability, now affecting 1 in 68 American children, according to the Centers for Disease Control.

-UWM’s Autism Spectrum Disorders Certificate provides valuable training and knowledge to educators and therapists who are interested in specializing in this growing field.
-It is a 15-credit multidisciplinary undergraduate certificate that draws on courses offered by the departments of Exceptional Education, Educational Psychology, Psychology, Communication Sciences and Disorders, and Health Sciences and Movement.
+The Autism Spectrum Disorders Certificate is a 15-18 credit multidisciplinary certificate program which draws on courses offered by several departments, including Exceptional Education; Psychology; Communication Sciences and Disorders; and Occupational Science and Technology.
 It is supported by the Greater Milwaukee Foundation’s Russell J. and Betty Jane Shaw Fund.

 Why Choose Our Program?